 Indiana University School of Social Work offers a three year part time MSW Program on the Fort Wayne IPFW Campus.
 Courses are offered on Monday and Wednesday evenings at the IPFW campus from 6:00 p.m. - 8:40 p.m. in order to best accommodate the needs of working professionals.
 Occasionally, on line courses are also offered.

 This program operates on a cohort model and we begin a new cohort every three years.
-Our current cohort began in 2011 and we plan to begin another cohort group Summer Session II, 2014.
+Our current cohort began in Summer II, 2014 and we plan to begin another cohort group Summer Session II, 2017.

 Additional information can be found in the MSW Program Application above.